Ten Essential Tips to Creating an Effective Identity Theft Report

 Credit repair companies and credit repair law firms are mostly scams.
 It is that simple.
 They do not have your best interests in mind and they prove that fact by billing you monthly and sending out ineffective disputes containing false information.
 They also fraudulently request deletions of accurate information.
 These scammers are effective in marketing their services and pretending to be something they are not.
 They are not competent or effective at stopping identity theft debt collections or credit reporting.

 If you have additional documentation that bolsters your claims of fraud include it with your Identity Theft Report.
 More information may help the credit bureaus and collectors to assess your claims properly.
 Be careful though.
 Don’t provide them documentation that creates confusion or might implicate you in the fraud.
 You want to be truthful but also keep their investigation as simple as possible.

 Clearing up your credit and stopping debt collections of fraudulent accounts can be time-consuming, confusing, and frustrating.
-It can also be risky as you must swear under oath and penalty of perjury you had nothing to do with the fraud, did not authorize the fraud, and did not benefit from fraudulent the charges.
+It can also be risky.
+You must swear under oath and penalty of perjury you had nothing to do with the fraud, did not authorize the fraud, and did not benefit from the fraudulent charges.